-Students are referred by their school district to attend High Road School and are generally in grades K–12 (aged 5 to 21).
-They face face disabilities in a variety of areas, including Autism, Emotional Disability, Other Health Impairments, and more.
+Students are referred by their school district to attend High Road School, and are generally in grades K–12 (aged 5 to 21).
+They face disabilities in a variety of areas, including Autism, Emotional Disability, Other Health Impairments, and more.

-We are proud to employee certified special education teachers, staff trained in crisis intervention, full time social workers, school psychiatrist, speech/language pathologist, and Occupational Therapy services
+We are proud to employ certified special education teachers, staff trained in crisis intervention, full time social workers, a school psychiatrist, a speech-language pathologist, and occupational therapy services.

-The High Road School of Anne Arundel County seeks to build student confidence and competence through personalized attention and instruction, as well as to prepare our students to be independent, successful adults.
+The High Road School of Anne Arundel County seeks to build student confidence and competence through personalized attention and instruction, and prepare our students to be independent, successful adults.
 We achieve these goals through the three main components of our specialized model: Academics, Behavior Interventions/Counseling, and Transition Services.

 Students attending the High Road School of Anne Arundel County work toward transitioning back to a less restrictive environment and/or pursuing a Maryland high school diploma or Certificate of Completion.